 The problem with chasing someone else’s dream is the lack of motivation.
 I had little drive to get a four year degree, but the rule follower in me knew I was “supposed” to get a college degree.
 It only took me seven years, two universities, one move back in with my parents, and seven jobs to do it.
 Even as I type this, I am happy to have that piece of paper.
 It somehow feels like an insurance policy.
 Being educated makes you marketable.
 Employable.
 Dependable.
 At least that’s what “they” say.
 I don’t know that I will ever collect on this policy but again, the rule follower feels safe.

-Today I am a married, stay-at-home, mother of two beautiful children.
+Today I am a married, stay-at-home, mother of three beautiful children.
 I fight the daily fight that is all things toddler.
 I have a few work from home jobs that give me small breaks from the monotony of being home all day.
 I love that part of my life.
 However there is another part of me, looking for a way to break out.

 Someone once asked me what I looked for in a friend.
 The question caught me off guard, and my answer was halfhearted at best.
 Sometime later, I began reflecting on the question.
 Like most people I knew, I liked to be around people that were kind to me.
 I liked when people told me I was funny or clever.
 In short, I liked to be around people that liked me.
 However, I realized, those were qualities that I looked for in acquaintances.
 Not friends.
 I like to be around people that need something I can uniquely offer.
 I don’t want to be the next in a long line of carbon copies.
 My closest friends asked for advice and listened to my perspective.
 Even though they were going through hard things, it made me feel like I was making a difference.
 I felt like I made their days be just a little bit better.
 I want to be able to continue that through this website.